RayHightower/RayHightower.com/letters/index.markdown

 * Per BSA Youth Protection Guidelines, parents must be CC'd on all emails.
 * Emails that don't follow Youth Protection Guidelines are deleted and ignored.

 If you sent me an email and you did not receive a response, ask yourself if you followed the Youth Protection guidelines.
-And then try again with the property CCs.
+And then try again while following the guidelines.

 ### How to Make the Request